swcarpentry/DEPRECATED-bc/novice/teaching/03-git.md

     CVS and Subversion are now seen as legacy systems, and Mercurial isn't nearly as widely used in the sciences right now.

+*   The last challenge in the git conflicts lesson asks learners what happens if there is a conflict in an image file.
+Some learners may try this out in their repositories and it will not be obvious how to resolve the conflict.
+They can use `git checkout --ours /path/to/image` to keep the local version of the image, or `git checkout --theirs /path/to/image` to keep the remote version.

 #### Text Editor

 We suggest instructors and students use `nano` as the text editor for this lessons because: